Sections of this article

 UnconstrainedTime is an unusually unique single-founder British microbrand.

-The origin of the brand is a dream I had about 10 years before, which showed me the basic concept of our radically simplified time-display and some creative ideas for watches, which I then developed into a range of timepieces.
+The origin of the brand is a dream I had about 11 years before, which showed me the basic concept of our radically simplified time-display and a variety of fascinating creative ideas for watches, which I then developed into a range of timepieces.
 I had no training as a watchmaker and, to be honest, a lot of conventional watch designs didn’t appeal to my aesthetic preferences.

 For UnconstrainedTime the creative aspects of the watches came first.
-With only a general idea of how the time-display would be implemented, I initially focused on the visual forms of some watch ideas.
+With only a general idea of how the time-display would be implemented, I initially focused on the visual forms of some watch ideas, getting some of them 3D rendered.
 I put up the website but didn’t do much more than a few social media posts at that time.

-10 years later I returned to the project, re-working some of the original creative ideas, as well as inventing some new ones to show some examples from the wide range of creative influences our watches could be based on, and founded the brand as a business.
+11 years later I returned to the project, re-working some of the original creative ideas, as well as inventing some new ones to show some examples from the wide range of freely chosen creative influences our watches could be based on, and founded the brand as a business.

-It was only after I had several creative watch concepts rendered, that I was happy to find that my brand concept aligned well with microbrand enthusiasts desire for unique creativity, and the field of conceptual art jewelry.
+It was only after I had several creative watch concepts rendered, that I was happy to find that my brand concept aligned well with microbrand enthusiasts desire for unique creativity, the field of conceptual art jewellery, and the authentic definitions of what art really is.
 Thinking it through, I realized that our minimal time-display and my lack of background in conventional watchmaking had allowed much more focus on freely-chosen aesthetics than most watches, but all of that understanding was after-the-event, after the creativity itself, which is what our watches are really about.

-While researching and developing various aspect of the business, I had 6 different watch concepts that I had created, rendered in 3D by outsource workers, to have visuals of the brand ready to start promoting on social media.
+While researching and developing various aspect of the business, I had 6 different watch concepts that I had created, rendered in 3D by outsource workers (above), to have visuals of the brand ready to start promoting on our website and social media.
 Our launch watch, Fractal Emergence (below) was created a few weeks later, as I was considering which would be the best watch to launch the brand with, and is based on fractals, which are one of my long-term artistic obsessions.

 While putting together a business plan and researching how things worked, I realized that the conventional routes of finding investors or crowdfunding would both take much longer than I wanted to spend on those areas . . .
-I wanted to get to the point of having real physical watches available, as efficiently as possible, so I bootstrapped the brand myself, later obtaining a small startup loan as well.
+I wanted to get to the point of having real physical watches available, as efficiently as possible, so I bootstrapped the brand myself, later obtaining a small start-up loan as well and help from some family members.

 If you’re interested in UnconstrainedTime watches . . .